TaitoUnited/taito-cli/docs/tutorial/05-remote-environments.md

 ### 5.4.
 Create production environment

-Configure domain name for prod environment in `taito-env-prod-config.sh`.
+Configure domain name for prod environment in `scripts/taito/prod-env.sh`.
 If you want to go with the default domain name, just copy the `taito_default_domain` to `taito_domain`.

 ```shell
 # Production domain name (e.g. mydomain.com)